4 Reasons to Choose Carpet

 However, carpet does not last as well as hardwood floors, usually about 10 years for a good quality product.
 Its lifespan may be extended with proper care and maintenance.
 Remove your shoes when coming in from the outdoors and have your carpet professionally steam cleaned on a regular basis – every 12 to 18 months, and more often in high traffic areas or homes with children or animals.

-Most carpeting today is made from synthetic fiber: nylon, polypropylene, polyester or triexta.
+Most carpeting today is made from synthetic fiber: nylon, polypropylene, polyester or triexta (branded as "sorona."
 PET polyester is being used increasingly; this material contains a proportion of post-consumer waste from recycled containers, and at the same time is stronger and more stain resistant than older types of polyester.

 More good news is the fact that synthetic carpeting is lower in VOCs than other non-natural flooring options such as laminate.
 It is recommended to leave your home for a few hours during and immediately following installation, as a precaution.
 The house should be well ventilated with open windows and fans for 48 hours.

-Glue used to fasten your carpeting in place may off-gas.
-Ask your Los Angeles carpet installer to use tacks instead.
+Glue used to fasten your carpet in place may off-gas.
+Ask the flooring professional you hire to use tacks instead.

-When you shop for hand-woven carpet, the Rugmark symbol will assure you that it was not produced by child labor.
+When you shop for hand-woven carpet, the GoodWeave symbol will assure you that it was not produced by child labor.

 Forget the mushroom-like carpet colors of yesteryear.
 Today, pale green, blue and yellow are the new beige.
 These complement most furniture and accessories and upbeat neutral is the ideal palette if you are planning to put your home on the market in the near future.
 On the other hand, you may wish to experiment with interestingly bold hues, tone-on-tone or two-tone looks or a trendy Moroccan color scheme.